LuisMiSanVe/MouseDummy/README.md

 ## 📂 Files
 By pressing the `Save` button in the *combo box*, a file with the point secuence will be saved internally in your drive.

-The name of the file will be automaticly created by a method that summarizes the actions of the sequence.
+The name of the file will be automatically created by a method that summarizes the actions of the sequence.

 ## 🚀 Releases
 The version will be released using these versioning policies:\